Josh Lowe Player Props: Rays vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff ranks 19th in the league with a collective 8.6 strikeouts per nine innings.
+- The Giants pitching staff is 18th in the league with a collective 8.6 strikeouts per nine innings.

-- The Giants have the ninth-ranked team ERA among all league pitching staffs (3.92).
+- The Giants have a 3.97 team ERA that ranks ninth among all MLB pitching staffs.

-- Walker (4-1 with a 2.40 ERA and 44 strikeouts in 41 1/3 innings pitched) gets the start for the Giants, his ninth of the season.
+- The Giants will look to Junis (3-3) in his second start this season.

-- The righty last appeared in relief on Saturday, when he tossed one scoreless inning against the Texas Rangers while giving up one hit.
+- In his most recent time out -- in relief on Sunday -- the right-hander threw scoreless two-thirds of an inning against the Texas Rangers while surrendering one hit.

-- The 27-year-old has a 2.40 ERA and 9.6 strikeouts per nine innings in 30 games this season, while giving up a batting average of .247 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.